 Minimal home interiors often are plagued with uninspired floors, and designers often resort to wooden or plain tiles to finish the floor.
 Burnished concrete floor design provides a unique alternative.
 It fits in with the minimal decor and not just that, it’s also great for industrial and rustic homes.
 These floors are given a concrete treatment and then burnished using a wax-based finish to buff the concrete.
 These floor designs often produce abstract unpredictable patterns on the concrete floor without taking too much away from the home decor.

 3. Double Herringbone Floor Design

-While wooden floors are everywhere these days and they are outstanding at creating a warm, cosy and inviting space, they don’t have to be limited to the same old style.
-Double Herringbone floor designs were originally found in mid-century architecture, but they were made popular during the 16th century by architects of the time.
+While wooden floors are everywhere these days.
+They are outstanding at creating a warm, cosy and inviting space.
+They don’t have to be limited to the same old style.
+Double Herringbone floor designs were originally found in mid-century architecture.
+But they were made popular during the 16th century by architects of the time.
 The pattern provides a reinvented visual appeal to the space while retaining the overall vibe wood has.
-You can also polish or buff the wooden floor to enhance the aesthetic further or use different wood types or even materials such as stone and tiles.
+You can also polish or buff the wooden floor to enhance the aesthetic further.
+Alternately, use different wood types or even materials such as stone and tiles.

 4. Coloured Chevron Floor Design

 Wooden floors are especially great for creating airy and calming decor, akin to this floor design idea.
 You don’t even have to stick to wood; tiles and marble can also be great alternatives for this floor design.
 However, the main goal here is to integrate tiles of different colours into a chevron-style pattern of the floor.
 These colours can be colours from your existing decor or others that complement the decor.
 This creates visual interest in the space it’s used in, so we recommend using this around the seating area in your living room or other areas that you want to highlight.